 Did you see it?
 That's right, no cancellation fees.

-This doesn’t apply to all hotels but it’s very easy to book a stay 6 months in advance, and take advantage of the “no cancellation fee policy”.
-It’s an easy way to meet a minimum spend requirement since you can get the charges refunded after the minimum spend period of 3 months has finished.
+This doesn't apply to all hotels but it's very easy to book a stay 6 months in advance, and take advantage of the "no cancellation fee policy".
+It's an easy way to meet a minimum spend requirement since you can get the charges refunded (if you have to cancel the hotel booking for whatever reason…) after the minimum spend period of 3 months has finished.
 Of course points from that transaction will be reversed when you get a refund processed on your card but if you keep using your card as per normal, there should be enough points there to compensate for that.